-UM 5070 license agreement:

-On January 10, 2017, the Company entered into a license agreement with UM pursuant to which UM granted the Company an exclusive, perpetual license, including the right to sublicense, under intellectual property related to UM 5070, a platform of cannabinoid-based molecules to research, develop and commercialize products for the treatment of infectious diseases.
+Table of Contents UM 5070 license agreement: On January 10, 2017, the Company entered into a license agreement with UM pursuant to which UM granted the Company an exclusive, perpetual license, including the right to sublicense, under intellectual property related to UM 5070, a platform of cannabinoid-based molecules to research, develop and commercialize products for the treatment of infectious diseases.
 The license agreement culminates roughly one year of screening and target molecule identification studies especially focused on therapy-resistant infectious organisms like methicillin-resistant Staphylococcus aureus (MRSA).
 The license agreement contains certain milestone and royalty payments, as defined therein.
-There is a one-time upfront payment of \$65,000 payable in four equal monthly installments that started on February 1, 2017.
+There was a one-time upfront payment of \$65,000 paid in four equal monthly installments that started on February 1, 2017.
+There is an annual fee of \$25,000 per license agreement, payable on the anniversary of each effective date.
+The aggregate milestone payment under the license agreements, if the milestones are achieved, is \$0.7 million.
 These licenses also require the Company to reimburse UM for patent costs incurred related to these products under license.
 These license agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days' written notice by the Company to UM.